UPPMAX/R-python-julia-matlab-HPC/docs/julia/interactiveJulia.rst

    julia> Pkg.build("IJulia")
    julia> notebook(dir="</path/to/work/dir/>")

 This builds the package also locally before starting the notebook.
-If not done, Jupyter will not find the julia kernel of that version.
+If not done, Jupyter will not find the Julia kernel of that version.
-With ``notebook(dir="</path/to/work/dir/>", detached=true)`` the notebook will not be killed when you exit your REPL julia session in the terminal.
+With ``notebook(dir="</path/to/work/dir/>", detached=true)`` the notebook will not be killed when you exit your REPL Julia session in the terminal.

 .. admonition:: Running IJulia in Jupyter on compute nodes at UPPMAX

    - Jupyter is rather slow on the compute nodes.
    - This can be fixed by opening jupyter in a web browsers on you local computer.
-   - Remember to load python as well and to go via the ``julia -p <number of cores>`` and ``notebook(<options>)`` inside the julia session instead of starting ``jupiter-notebook`` in the bash shell.
+   - Remember to load python as well and to go via the ``julia -p <number of cores>`` and ``notebook(<options>)`` inside the Julia session instead of starting ``jupiter-notebook`` in the bash shell.

    https://uppmax.github.io/HPC-python/jupyter.html